mohamedla/Image_Encryption_Using_RC5_Cipher/README.md

 # Encryption_Image_Using_RC5_Cipher
 Encryption_Image_Using_RC5_Cipher is am GUI application made in python tkinter for encrypt and decrypt images as blocks using 2 modes ECB CBC

-To run this app you must have Pyhton  on your device (I have Python 3.9.1)
+To run this app you must have Pyhton  on your device (I use Python 3.9.1 when work on it)

   and install couple of packges (used python pip to do it)